 The authors define nudge theory as –

-A nudge is any aspect of the choice architecture that alters people’s behavior in a predictable way without forbidding any options or significantly changing their economic incentives.
+A nudge is any aspect of the choice architecture that alters people’s behavior predictably without forbidding any options or significantly changing their economic incentives.
 To count as a mere nudge, the intervention must be easy and cheap to avoid.
 Nudges are not mandates.

-To put it simply, managers can change employees’ behaviors towards a certain something without forcing it on them.
-They simply “nudge” them or influence them towards the right decisions.
+To put it simply, managers can change employees’ behaviors towards something without forcing it on them.
+They merely “nudge” them or influence them towards the right decisions.

-This theory can be explained with how food is displayed.
+This theory can be explained by how food is displayed.
 If you place healthy snacks at eye level while placing junk food farther away, you are nudging them to make a healthy choice.
-Sure, if they want to have junk food they’ll have it, but you are gently steering them towards the better choice.
+Sure, if they want to have junk food they’ll have it, but gently steer them towards the better choice.

 In human resources, managers use nudge in motivating employees to attend training.
 With training programs, you are helping them advance their career.
 You are nudging them with opportunities to hone their skills.
 They will then use these skills to increase the productivity of the organization.